 - Unsubscribe from ALL store emails.
 You’d be amazed how much you aren’t tempted to shop when you don’t see it in your inbox everyday.

 - Cancel any store credit cards you have.
 It’s so easy to shop when it’s not coming directly out of your checking account.
+I’m delighted to say I finally have a checking account that doesn’t charge you any fees either!

 - Sleep on it.
 If you REALLY feel the need to make a purchase, sleep on it.
 Brands these days sucker us in with things like “Limited Collection” which makes us think we need to buy it know or it will be gone tomorrow.
 I cannot tell you how many times I’ve fallen for this only for it to be either re-stocked or go on sale like 3-weeks later.